 SOCI W 3010 Methods for Social Research (no later than the junior year)

 5 courses at or below the 3000 level.
 Of these courses, no more than 1 can be at the 2000 level and at least 1 must be a seminar at the 3900 level.

 Senior Requirement (2 courses):

-Students may complete the senior requirement by (1) enrolling in 2 seminars at the 3900-level, one of which must be designated as meeting the Research Paper requirement or (2) enrolling in SOCI BC 3087 and SOCI BC 3088 and completing a two-semester thesis project.
+Students may complete the senior requirement by (1) enrolling in 2 seminars at or above the 3900-level, one of which must be designated as meeting the Research Paper requirement or (2) enrolling in SOCI BC 3087 and SOCI BC 3088 and completing a two-semester thesis project.
 See "Senior Requirement" below

 With the exception of the senior requirement, required and elective courses may be taken at either Barnard or Columbia.

 Students must complete one of two options to graduate with a degree in Sociology:

 Senior Research Paper: Enrollment in two seminars at or above the 3900-level, one of which must be a designated upper level seminar in the Barnard Sociology Department (3900-level).
 Designated research seminars require a 25- to 30-page paper that includes some primary research, constituting the major piece of written work for the course.
 Prerequisites: Successful completion of (1) SOCI W 1000 (Social World); (2) SOCI W 3000 (Social Theory) or SOCI W 3010 (Research Methods); and (3) at least one elective course related to the focus of the seminar (See "Designated Research Seminars").
 In special circumstances, instructors may waive some aspect of the prerequisites but students should obtain instructor permission no later than the program filing deadline of the semester before they plan on taking the seminar.
 Students may enroll in these seminars prior to their senior year for elective credit.